ituitis20-cetino19/BookVisor/README.md

 # BookVisor

-*Source material advising app using Flutter on frontend and Flask on backend
+*Source material/Book advising app using Flutter on frontend and Flask on backend

 bookvisorflutter/lib folder contains the frontend codes.